Efficient Quotients of Non-Commutative Polynomials: Abstract

 \section{Abstract}

 It is shown how to compute quotients efficiently in non-commutative univariate polynomial rings.
-This expands on earlier work where generic efficient quotients were introduced with a primary focus on commutative domains.
-Asymptotically fast algorithms are given for left and right quotients when the polynomial variable commutes with coefficients.
+This extends earlier work where efficient generic quotients were studied with a primary focus on commutative domains.
+Fast algorithms are given for left and right quotients of polynomials where the variable commutes with coefficients.
 These algorithms are based on the concept of the ``whole shifted inverse'', which is a specialized quotient where the dividend is a power of the polynomial variable.
-When the variable does not commute with coefficients, that is for skew polynomials, left and right whole shifted inverses are defined and the left whole shifted inverse may be used to compute the right quotient, although not with asymptotically fast complexity.
-Examples are shown of polynomials with matrix coefficients and differential operators and a proof-of-concept Maple implementation is given.
+It is also shown that when the variable does not commute with coefficients, that is for skew polynomials, left and right whole shifted inverses are defined and may be used to compute right and left quotients.
+In this case their computation is not asymptotically fast, but once obtained, they may be used to compute multiple quotients, each with one multiplication.
+Examples are shown of polynomials with matrix coefficients, differential operators and difference operators.
+In addition, a proof-of-concept generic Maple implementations is given.

 } \begin{IfClassLlncs} {Cheriton School of Computer Science, University of Waterloo\\ \url{https://cs.uwaterloo.ca/~smwatt} \\ } \end{IfClassLlncs} \begin{IfClassArticle} { Cheriton School of Computer Science\\ University of Waterloo\\ \texttt{smwatt@uwaterloo.ca} } \end{IfClassArticle} \EarlyTitleAbstract \LateTitleAbstract \begin{IfClassLlncs} \end{IfClassLlncs}